 Many insurance plans require an insured to report a car accident promptly to the insurer.
 If you have been in an accident, be sure to read your insurance policy and study your reporting requirements.
 Failing to comply could mean you lose coverage.

 However, you should not give any insurer a recorded or written statement before you speak with an attorney.
 The accident report discussed above was privileged, remember?
 This means insurance companies want to get their own statements they can use against you in court!

-Shaked Law Firm is skilled at helping injured parties recover after a car accident.
+Shaked Law Personal Injury Lawyers is skilled at helping injured parties recover after a car accident.
 If you have any questions in the aftermath of a car accident, we are happy to help.